Chad Ruhwedel: Buffalo Sabres

 On April 13, 2013, Ruhwedel signed a two-year entry-level contract as an undrafted free agent with the Buffalo Sabres.
-On the same day, he made his NHL debut for the Sabres in a game against the Philadelphia Flyers.
+He made his NHL debut that night against the Philadelphia Flyers as a replacement for an injured Tyler Myers.
+Over his seven games with the Sabres, he record no points, no penalties, and finished with an even plus-minus rating.